 So we have two competing positions.
-Firstly organisations such as Blackboard are inherently not going to change very fast, they have a very successful business model that has been in place since their inception in 1997.
+Firstly organisations such as Blackboard are inherently not going to change very fast: they have a very successful business model that has been in place since their inception in 1997.
 We only have to look at major record labels or publishers to understand reluctance to change, specifically when connected to a highly successful and profitable business model.
 Secondly we see huge investments from venture capital into Edutech in an attempt to disrupt the market.

-The web’s arrival ushered in a world where we could collate & connect people in ways that had not been imagined.
+The web’s arrival ushered in a world where we could collate and connect people in ways that had not been imagined.
 This opened up the possibility for innovation in arts, science, research and democracy.
 Projects such as Wikipedia clearly demonstrated the power of the web.
-The web started to democratise many facets of society & asked us to question how our world would be governed and understood (Leadbeater, 2009).
-Business models where flipped with new ways of thinking & innovation appearing in an attempt to help us navigate this new landscape & ever-growing wealth of information (Mason, 2008).
-Pioneers foresaw ways in which humans & computers could work together to tackle some of the biggest issues facing the planet.
+The web started to democratise many facets of society and asked us to question how our world would be governed and understood (Leadbeater, 2009).
+Business models were flipped with new ways of thinking and innovation appearing in an attempt to help us navigate this new landscape and ever-growing wealth of information (Mason, 2008).
+Pioneers foresaw ways in which humans and computers could work together to tackle some of the biggest issues facing the planet.
 This didn’t last long.

 The problem is the dominance of one search engine, one big social network, one Twitter for microblogging.
 We don’t have a technology problem; we have a social problem.(Berners-Lee, 2016)